idpass/idpass-lite/README.md

 TARGET_LINK_LIBRARIES(idpasslite)
 ```

-Then include the library's header files into the project:
+Then include the library's header files into the code:

 ```cpp
 #include "idpass.h"